How to deploy fonts using Intune

 Fonts deployed successfully from Intune admin center to target devices

-You can also verify the installation of fonts from registry editor by following below steps:
+You can also verify the installation of fonts from the registry editor, by using below steps:

-• Press Win + R to open a run box.
+• Press Win + R to open a Run dialog box.

-• Browse to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Fonts and search for the Font names on the right hand side to make sure the entries for the deployed fonts exists.
+• Browse to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Fonts and search for the Font names on the right-hand side to ensure the deployed fonts entries exist.

 Verify fonts installation using Windows registry editor